White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/vault-network/vault-factory.md

 # Vault Factory

 The vault factory contract is used to create vaults.
 Similarly to the pool factory, the vault factory acts as a directory for the vaults that have been created through the factory.
+Note that **the vault factory is permissioned**, meaning the messages can only be executed by the owner of the contract.

+The code for the vault factory contract can be found [here](https://github.com/White-Whale-Defi-Platform/migaloo-core/tree/main/contracts/liquidity_hub/vault-network/vault_factory).

+---

 The following are the messages that can be executed on the vault factory:

 ## Instantiate

+Instantiates the vault factory.
+Requires storing the vault and token contracts in advance so that the contract code ids can be provided.

 ```json
 {